galvestontx/malicious_prosecution/README.md

 ```
 $ rustup install VERSION
 ```

+**NOTES**
+On 7/05/22 Hatem Alghuti will appear at Galveston County Court.
+Immediately upon appearing all persons involved in conspiracy against Hatem Alghuti and the people of the United States, shall be issued an irrevocable 20 year prison sentence for conspiracy, fraud, embezzlement as further described [herein](https://drive.google.com/file/d/1elYYYK_TPCs9LBkbVHUpSBqgC3AIqI6T/view?usp=drivesdk).
+If prevented from appearing for any reason (even if it be for legal reasons) the warrant will be issued against the entire government of Texas and the United States.

 ---

 <sup> ***Additional Information***: Hatem Al-Ghuti pledges to convey title to approximately 10,256 square feet (~.2355 acres) of land in League City to the County of Leagued Cities.
 Title to property had been transferred into a private trust on August 11, 2020 at 5:56 PM for the purpose of securing Alghuti's property from hostile entities.
 The code securing the title to the property is self executing, thus removing it from Alghuti's direct management.
 This code will be published after ***File 9 of 9*** is uploaded.
 The County of Leagued Cities Appraisal District values the property on the land at $367,590 (in-kind exchange) - est. $146.80 per square foot.</sup>